Observation of Chiral-Mode Domains in a Frustrated XY Model on Optical Triangular Lattices

-Figures~\ref{image2}(c), (d) show $\chi$ accumulated for approximately 200 runs for Spiral~1 and Spiral~2, respectively.
-The data were obtained with a ramp-up time of 80 ms followed by a holding time of 50 ms. Spiral~1 frequently exhibits spontaneous symmetry breaking of the two chiral modes, and the histogram appears binary.
-In contrast, that of Spiral~2 is single-peaked at around $\chi =0$.
-This implies that the simultaneous occupation of both chiral modes is observed more often than symmetry-broken images are.
+At a short ramp-up time of around 100~ms in Fig.~\ref{image2}(c), $C$ is positive, which means that the phase transition has already happened.
+At the same time, $|\chi|$ is still small, which indicates that the simultaneous occupation of both chiral modes is observed more often than symmetry-broken images are.
 In a previous study~\cite{Struck:2011}, the possibility of domain formation was mentioned; however, this has yet to be confirmed.
 Therefore, we conducted an investigation to clarify this issue.
-The direct observation of chiral domain structures in optical lattices may be difficult without a measurement method to distinguish the two chiral modes.
+The direct observation of chiral-mode domains in optical lattices was proposed in~\cite{KosiorA2014} assuming the far-field regime, which is difficult to reach in our system since the trap frequency limits in-plane TOF.
 Instead, we attempt to detect the formation of the chiral domains by observing the interference of spatially separated chiral modes.